At a Glance

 ✨Showcase Your Technical Skills

-Be prepared to discuss your experience with manual lathes and mills, especially any specific models like XYZ machines.
+Be prepared to discuss your experience with manual lathes and mills, especially any specific machines like XYZ.
 Highlight your ability to work to tight tolerances and produce high-quality finishes, as these are crucial for the role.

 ✨Understand Engineering Drawings

-Make sure you can read and interpret engineering drawings accurately.
-You might be asked to explain how you would approach a specific machining task based on a drawing, so brush up on this skill before the interview.
+Familiarise yourself with reading and interpreting engineering drawings.
+During the interview, you might be asked to explain how you would approach a specific machining task based on a drawing, so practice this beforehand.

-The role requires flexibility to cover various departmental tasks.
-Prepare examples from your past experiences where you successfully adapted to changing situations or took on additional responsibilities.
+The role requires adaptability to cover various departmental tasks.
+Share examples from your past experiences where you successfully adapted to changing situations or took on additional responsibilities.